 If a child (or their parent) makes a disclosure regarding abuse or neglect, the member of staff must always take any such concerns seriously and follow the school's child protection procedures.
-The adult must not promise confidentiality to a child or parent but should give reassurance that the information will be treated sensitively.

 If a member of staff is in any doubt about whether to share information or keep it confidential, he/she should seek guidance from the DSL.
 Any media or legal enquiries will be passed to a senior manager.